zwbetz-gh/zwbetz/content/blog/beef-jerky-recipe/index.md

 - Beef: eye of round, sizzle steak, milanesa, etc.
 - Sweet Chili Wing Seasoning Mix
-    - I get the Walmart brand that's about $1, but it doesn't matter
+    - I get the Walmart brand which is about $1, but it doesn't matter
     - Use 1 pack of seasoning for every 1 pound of beef
-- Worcestershire sauce
+- A splash of Worcestershire sauce

 ### Directions

 1. Cut beef into thin strips
 1. Mix everything together and let marinate overnight
 1. Place in the dehydrator.
-Let is go for 3 to 4 hours
+Let it go for 3 to 4 hours

 {{< figure
 img="img/walmart-sweet-chili-wing-seasoning-mix.png"
 caption="Sweet Chili Wing Seasoning Mix from Walmart" command="Resize" options="600x" >}}

+### Results

+{{< figure
+img="img/jerky-sweet-chili.jpg"
+caption="A batch of Sweet Chili.
+Just the right mix of sweet and heat" command="Resize" options="600x" >}}

+{{< figure
+img="img/jerky-caribbean-jerk.jpg"
+caption="A batch of Caribbean Jerk.
+I'm glad I tried it, but I won't miss it" command="Resize" options="600x" >}}